projectcalico/calico/hack/release/RELEASING.md

    make generate
    ```

-1. Create the the release notes file.
+1. Create the release notes file.
 This does not need to be populated now but does need to exist for the site to render.
 The file should match
    the `title` field from `calico/_data/versions.yml` created in the previous step.

    ```